mefranklin6/Extron-Frontend-API/README.md

 Q: Will Extron support this?

-A: Probably not.
-Please do not contact their support for help, I'm hoping this system will reduce support calls for them.
+A: Extron employees have expressed a willingness to help this project as a whole, but please do not contact their support for help with your project.
+I'm hoping this system will reduce support calls for them.
 When it comes to building a backend server, absolute freedom comes with the responsibility for fixing things yourself.
+For any issues with the base project, please make a post in Github issues.

 Q: Will you post an example of a backend server?